cozy/cozy-client-js/README.md

 ### Maintainer

-The lead maintainer for Cozy API is @aenario, send him/her a :beers: to say hello!
+The lead maintainer for cozy-client-js is @aenario, send him/her a :beers: to say hello!

 ### Get in touch